Skip to content

 • Simple setup with no external dependencies

-• Automatic configuration (DATABASE_URL is auto-generated)
+• Automatic configuration (DATABASE_URL is auto-generated for all services)

 • Persistent storage with PersistentVolumeClaims